nimrasultan2/Internship-Data-Tasks/README.md

-TASK: DATA HANDLING USING NUMPY AND PANDAS
+# DATA HANDLING USING NUMPY AND PANDAS

 The primary objective of this task was to establish a solid foundation in data handling by learning how to properly import, inspect, and prepare a dataset for analysis.
 The focus was on ensuring data quality through cleaning techniques and performing initial statistical assessments using NumPy.
 I followed a systematic process to prepare the raw data.